 Decentralized oracle networks are secure middleware for connecting on-chain and off-chain environments, providing a framework for building the security and reliability guarantees necessary for users to trust externally connected smart contracts with billions of dollars or more in user funds.
 Without holding oracles to the same security and reliability standards as the blockchain, the entire smart contract is at risk even if the contract code itself is flawless.

-Chainlink’s Price Reference Data is a collection of decentralized oracle networks that provide the largest set of on-chain pricing data in the Ethereum ecosystem, relied on by an increasing number of leading DeFi applications.
+Chainlink Data Feeds are a collection of decentralized oracle networks that provide the largest set of on-chain pricing data in the Ethereum ecosystem, relied on by an increasing number of leading DeFi applications.
 The design pattern of these price oracle networks follows a security through verifiable decentralization approach and adheres to the best data quality practices to bring maximum security to its users.
-Here are four key features implemented throughout Chainlink’s Price Reference Data that should be applied to all decentralized oracle networks looking to ensure data quality.
+Here are four key features implemented throughout Chainlink Data Feeds that should be applied to all decentralized oracle networks looking to ensure data quality.

 High-Quality Data from Premium Data Providers

 While mining blockchain hashes is a fairly uniform operation, generating industry-specific data that is of high enough quality to actually be relied upon to secure hundreds of millions of dollars in value is not a task anyone can be trusted to do.
 Instead of trying to use the oracle mechanism to generate high-quality data from a collection of raw data, developers are often better off having nodes source data directly from respected data aggregator companies with large teams, full-stack infrastructure, and a sole focus on generating high-quality data for specific industries.